chingc/demo-github-actions-contexts/README.md

 Contexts are a way to access information about workflow runs, variables, runner environments, jobs, and steps.

-They can be helpful for debugging.
+This can be helpful for debugging workflow errors or bugs.

 > Warning: Be careful when printing the entire context as it may contain sensitive information.